 Once you’ve uncovered your themes and emerging insights, it’s time to write headlines.
 Your research team will write a series of headlines that bring the key learnings to life and organize those headlines into a cohesive, strategic narrative.
 Sounds easy, right?
 Well, not quite.
 Anyone can string some headlines together and call it a story.
 The beauty of it all is when you can build a story that evokes emotion and inspires thought.
 But most importantly, a story that ladders up to a key set of strategic recommendations that inspire action.

-Benefits of efficient market research management
+Benefits of efficient market research strategies

 Most of us can agree that there is value in conducting market research.
 However, the reality is market research budgets are not unlimited.
 In fact, more often than not, companies have to be incredibly careful about how they spend their research dollars.
 This is where efficient market research management comes in.
 Ironically, doing research well and building a deeper understanding of your audience, your category, or your brand can mean less research.